 In the Fair Fit Method courses, first you decide your design and choose which blocks you will use to develop and build your garment.
 The more courses you take, the more your pattern options expand, as more pattern sets are added to customize your design.

 Professional designers work from a set of blocks to iterate their designs, and these blocks are drafted to achieve the proportion, fit, and style of their designated target market.
 Blocks are the starting point for a pattern maker to begin the design of a specific garment.
-The block really exists as a firm starting point and then is manipulated and changed a multitude of times to create many different garments in a collection.
+The block really exists as a firm starting point and then is manipulated and changed to create many different garments in a collection.